-When you find land to purchase, do your homework before making an offer.
+When you find the right plot of land to purchase, do your homework before making an offer.
 Here are some key issues to investigate:

-- Utilities – Are there hook-ups for water, sewer and electricity on the property?
-If not, you’ll need to install them.
-“Getting electricity to a remote parcel can be stunningly expensive,” says Mulvihill.
-“Sewer service is unlikely in remote areas, so be ready to spend up to $40,000 for a septic system.”
+- Utilities: Are there hook-ups for water, sewer and electricity on the property?
+If not, you’ll need to install them, which can be expensive.

-- Zoning and land-use restrictions – Is your idyllic country property actually zoned for industrial, agricultural or retail use instead of residential?
-Will a county road or retail mall be built near the property someday?
-Check your local zoning authority’s website or visit town hall in person to learn about regulations in the area, and any construction plans that could impact your parcel.
-“You really do not want to build your dream home next to a beautiful open area which is zoned to become a gravel quarry,” Mulvihill says.
+- Zoning and land-use restrictions: Is your idyllic country property actually zoned for industrial, agricultural or retail use instead of residential?
+Will a county road or shopping center be built near the property someday?
+Check your local zoning authority’s website or visit the town hall in person to learn about regulations in the area, and any construction plans that could impact your parcel.

 6. Make your offer